 - Listen for rhythms on the weaker beats

 If you are comfortable with syncopation, take out a pair of sticks and try to tap out the more difficult rhythmic beats.

 In this music example, the entire band goes crazy with the beat, throwing in so much syncopation that it can be difficult to determine the pulse of the piece.

 Almost by definition, funk music is syncopated.
 Whether it’s the bass player messing with the beats or the drummer skipping quarter notes left and right to play syncopated 16th note rhythms, if you want to find syncopation, funk is where it is at.

 With a myriad of musical influences, The Dave Matthews Band is a great example of mainstream music that can also challenge the listener.

-Now that you know common rhythms, use your ear training skills to hear these beats on the radio.
-There are literally hundreds of common rhythms used in all musical genres, from classic rock to jazz to samba.
+Now that you know some common syncopated rhythms, use your ear training skills to listen for these beats in music you already know.
+There are literally hundreds of characteristic rhythms used in all musical genres, from classic rock to jazz to samba.